 In all injuries of this kind the patient must be kept on low diet, and his bowels must be freely opened.
-If he complains of headache or is drowsy, cut his hair short, and put rags wetted with cold water on his scalp.
+If he complains of headache, or is drowsy, cut his hair short, and put rags wetted with cold water to his scalp.
 No wine, beer, or spirits must on any account be given.

-CONCUSSION OF THE BRAIN.-This is a conse quence of severe blows on the head or of falls from aloft, and the scalp is sometimes wounded.
+Concussion or Confusion of the Brain.-This is a consequence of severe blows on the head or of falls from aloft, and the scalp is sometimes wounded.

 The patient in a slight case is faint, feels sick, and sometimes vomits.